- Fee assured

 - Dr Matthew Molyneux Fee Assured

 - Dr Neil Rasburn Fee Assured

 Consultant in Thoracic Surgery, University Hospitals Bristol NHS Foundation Trust

 Honorary Consultant, Royal United Hospital, Bath

 Enhanced Recovery After Surgery

-I am currently the Principal Investigator for two large, multi-centre, NIHR-sponsored randomised controlled trials.
+I am currently the Principal Investigator for several large, multi-centre, NIHR-sponsored randomised controlled trials.

 The VIOLET study randomises patients to traditional open surgery or to VATS surgery if they require a lobectomy for lung cancer.
 It is looking principally at quality of life after surgery.
 This study, for which I am also a co-applicant, was awarded a £1.6 million grant and will hopefully shape the future of lung cancer surgery once it has reported.

 The PulMiCC study recognises that surgery may not always be the best option in patients with metastatic colorectal cancer and randomises patients to surgery or no surgery for their pulmonary metastases.

 The GAP study is investigating the use of a drug (Gabapentin) that, if given before surgery, may reduce the need for strong opioid pain killers after surgery.